Climate change in Florida: Red tide

+Hurricanes

 A change in hurricane frequency or intensity is of concern for Floridians.
-The Climate Change Center at Florida State University and Climate.gov say the science is inconclusive regarding hurricane frequency or intensity.
-However, rainfall rates will increase according to most climate models, and the storm surge associated with hurricanes will increase with rising sea levels.
+The Climate Change Center at Florida State University and Climate.gov say the science is inconclusive regarding an increase in hurricane frequency and the limited historical data makes it difficult to find any long term patterns that differentiate from natural variability.
+However, rainfall rates and hurricane intensity are expected to increase according to most climate models and it has been established that the warming of the ocean is partly due to anthropogenic climate change.
+The storm surge associated with hurricanes will also pose a greater threat due to rising sea levels.

 After Hurricane Irma in 2017, which occurred just weeks after Hurricane Harvey, Governor Rick Scott did not attribute the possible changes in hurricane patterns to climate change.

 There is some evidence that hurricanes may slow down their rate of forward advance, like Hurricane Dorian, which spent a day and a half over Grand Bahama Island on its way to Florida.

 A category 5 hurricane is of most concern in the Tampa Bay area, and climate related sea level rise of as little as six inches would exacerbate its impact.

+According to the Fifth National Climate Assessment published in 2023, coastal states including California, Florida, Louisiana, and Texas are experiencing "more significant storms and extreme swings in precipitation".

+Impacts on People

+Transportation

+The Florida Department of Transportation (FDOT) has studied how to use greenhouse gas calculation tools as part of the transportation planning processes, and analyzes transportation infrastructure for impacts of sea level rise.To aid in assessing the potential impact of sea level rise on transportation facilities, the University of Florida (UF) developed a geospatial tool called the Sea Level Scenario Sketch Planning Tool.
+This is used by the FDOT, local governments, and other agencies to identify transportation infrastructure that may be vulnerable to flooding from sea level rise.

+Real estate

+The UCS reported in 2018 that Florida was the state with the most homes at risk from sea level rise.